Resume for Carpenter

 - Ability to read blueprints and interpret the design plans

-Make sure you mention any special abilities or certificates that set you apart from the other candidates.
+Make sure you mention any special qualifications or certificates you have that distinguish you from the other candidates.

 4. Work Experience